Angel's Trumpet -

 0 Green Thumbs Up

-John Heider · Gardenality Genius · Zone 9B · 25° to 30° F · Comment About Pruning
+Maple Tree · Gardenality Genius · Zone 10A · 30° to 35° F · Comment About Pruning

 To encourage additional blooms, you can trim brugmansia often.
 Since these plants bloom on new wood, you can trim a brugmansia whenever its growth becomes excessive.
 You can also prune brugmansia anytime you want to shape it.
 Generally, it takes about a month or more for blooms to appear after pruning, so you should trim a brugmansia after the last frost in spring.
 If the plants are container grown, pruning brugmansia isn’t necessary unless you’re moving the plant indoors, in which case, fall is an acceptable time to prune.
 For those choosing to prune brugmansia during fall, be sure to keep enough nodes on the branches (above the “Y”) for additional flowering the following season.